Parallel Parenting Vs Co-parenting: Which Is Better for Your Family?

 Dissensions are unavoidable.
 When parents have differing viewpoints, it can be difficult for the child to cope.

 Disputes over significant issues can frequently lead to the child being forced to make decisions, which can be traumatizing.
-Constant travel: When the parents do not reside close to one other, co-parenting can be difficult.

 This constant back and forth might exhaust a toddler.
 Co-parenting might be difficult for a parent who has to relocate frequently or unexpectedly for employment.